monome/docs/aleph/devbees.md

 ### Github

-Note that in order to share your creations with the Aleph community you'll need to clone and fork the Aleph github repo. see [Forking](/docs/aleph/forking) for details.
+Note that in order to share your creations with the Aleph community you'll need to clone and fork the Aleph GitHub repo. see [Forking](/docs/aleph/forking) for details.

 ## op: FADE